 Mariano has extensive experience in the field of Truck Driving and Truck Driving Instruction as well as Construction.
-His experience in trucking is in excell of 11 years in all areas of trucking.
-He has
+His experience in trucking is more than 11 years in all areas of trucking.
+He has a wide variety of experiences he has worked in this field inall 48 states and in all-weather conditions imaginable.
+Mariano has been an Instructor inTrucking for 4 years.
+Mariano also has extensive experience in Residential and Commercial Construction as a Superintendent and Building Inspector.

-Shipping & Receiving Instructor (vacant)
+Shipping, Receiving/Logistics - Instructor (vacant)